tsypa/soundfics/README.md

 ## Motivation
 I like to play on FICS under Linux with xboard.<br>
-But I am not satisfied with native Xboard acoustinc behaviour.<br>
+But I am not satisfied with native Xboard's acoustic behaviour.<br>
 So, soundfics designed to sounds a chess traffic from FICS to client.<br>
 Perhaps not only Xboard (not tested).